1340Foundation proudly supports the following organizations located in various cities around the world

 For over twenty years, Studio Voltaire has championed emerging and underrepresented artists, allowing us to offer an alternative and agenda-setting view of contemporary art.
 Our programme is intergenerational, supporting both emerging artists and those who have been underrepresented in their career but deserve championing.
 This unique way of working allows us to develop long-term relationships with artists, often working together on multiple occasions.

-United Kingdom, London – London Arts Council
+Canada, London – London Arts Council

 As a resource for the arts community and the general public, our mandate is to provide:

 - Professional development for artists and arts organizations.